 When examination and diagnostic resources throughout the State are insufficient to meet adequately the needs of the program, encourage the development of additional centers.
 Medical and dental societies, other practitioner organizations, medical and dental schools, State, regional, or local health departments, programs for mothers and children under title V of the Social Security Act, community health centers, developmental disability agencies, university affiliated facilities, day care centers, school health programs, rehabilitation agencies, and voluntary health organizations can be helpful.

-Inform recipients about and provide EPSDT services if requested, i.e., services according to a periodicity schedule which specifies services applicable at each stage of the beneficiary’s life, until the age when eligibility ends.
+Inform recipients about and provide EPSDT services if requested, i.e., screenings, examinations, diagnosis, and treatment.
+Provide subsequent EPSDT services according to a periodicity schedule which specifies services applicable at each stage of the beneficiary’s life, until the age when eligibility ends.

 Assure that a participating child is periodically screened and treated in conformity with the schedule and State set timeliness standards.
 To comply with this requirement, design and employ policies and methods to assure that children receive rescreening and treatment when due.
 If the family requests assistance with necessary transportation and scheduling to receive Medicaid services, provide it.